cartopher/automate-sangis-python/README.md

 To download the `automate-sangis-python` repository and install the `downloadsangis` environment, you will need to follow these steps:

 __1.__ Download `automate-sangis-python` repository (ZIP) to your preferred directory and extract its contents.
-- This repository contains all the modules to run the automation process and a file called `environment.yml`, which includes the instructions to install the environment.
+- This repository contains all the modules to run the automation process, in addition to a file called `environment.yml`, which contains a list of required packages and dependencies that are all installed during the environment creation process, as described below.

 __2.__ Open the Anaconda Terminal on your computer.
 - To create the environment required to run this project, you must set your directory to where you downloaded the `automate-sangis-python` project using cd to change directories.